 21. Paprika Peppers

 When ground or roasted, Paprika becomes an amazing spice that can be an alternative to Gochugaru.
-People love to add Paprika powder to their dishes, such as soups, stew, hummus, roasted potatoes, and grilled chicken, to make them look more appetizing.
+People love to add Paprika powder to their dishes, such as soups, stew, hummus, roasted potatoes, and grilled chicken, to make them more appetizing.
 They add a mild, sweet, and peppery taste to rubs and sauces.

 Do you prefer mild peppers or spicy peppers?
 What is your first experience with them?
 Which ones are your favorites?
 Feel free to share your thoughts with me in the comment section.
 I am very curious about that.